 - 1/2 tsp salt

 - 1/4 cup red bell pepper finely diced

 - 1/4 cup green bell pepper finely diced

 - 2 cups lettuce / salad greens washed, dried and torn into bite sized pieces

 - 1/2 tsp dried mint or chopped fresh mint leaves

 - 1/2 tsp black pepper Freshly ground

 - How to cook foxtail millet: Pressure cook the drained millet with 1 cup water, 1 tsp cooking oil and 1/2 tsp salt for two whistles.
 Turn off the flame.
 Remove once cooker is cooled and spread on a plate to cool.

-- In a large bowl, assemble the bell peppers, onion, lettuce, garlic, coriander leaves, potato, strawberries.
+- In a large bowl, assemble the bell peppers, onion, lettuce, strawberries and dried mint.